 1994 ¬ We engaged Debra Faulk, DRE of 1st Unitarian Church in Victoria as a facilitator.
 Debra gave one service a month and spent the weekend working with board and committees on congregational development.
 Our services took on a more intergenerational nature.
 The new format attracted families with young children and expanded our Young People’s Religious Exploration Program.

-2012 ¬ Present Mission Statement was adopted for a year’s trial.
+2012 Present Mission Statement was adopted for a year’s trial.
 Starting in October, the Board contracted a quarter¬time minister, Rev. Meg Roberts (who had previously served congregations in Edmonton, Montreal, and Calgary).
-She continues as our consulting minister, visiting one weekend each month to do the service, meet with leaders, and facilitate adult programs.
+She continues as our part time minister, visiting one weekend each month to do the service, meet with leaders, and facilitate adult programs.